 Defended Chrysler Group against automobile dealership's allegations of oppressive and unreasonable terms in letter of intent to enter into franchise agreement after Chrysler's bankruptcy in a franchise case of national significance.
 Star Chrysler-Jeep v.
 Chrysler Group LLC (C.D.Cal.
 Apr.
 9, 2012).

 Defended investment advisory firm in Cook County, IL against $10 MM professional negligence claim.
 After two-week trial, the jury found for the defendant.
 Quintas v.
 AMG.

-Represented plaintiffs challenging constitutionality of increasing copyright protection by 20 years and Section 514 of Uruguay Round Agreements Act extending copyright protection to foreign works.
-Supreme Court ruled statutes were constitutional.
+Represented plaintiffs challenging the constitutionality of increasing copyright protection by 20 years and Section 514 of Uruguay Round Agreements Act extending copyright protection to foreign works.
+The United States Supreme Court ruled the statutes were constitutional.
 Golan v.
 Holder, 132 S.Ct.
 873, 181 L.Ed.2d 835 (2012).

 Represented PCH in claim asserted by Banner that a merger between PCH and another healthcare entity triggered a termination clause in a lease of PCH's neonatal ICU.
 Following two-week trial, arbitrator terminated the lease.
 Banner Healthcare v.
 Phoenix Children's Hospital.